mmfausnaugh/mapspec/README.md

 There are two main parts of the program:  First, general-usage spectrum utilities, which are bundled in `spectrum.py`.
 Second, the rescaling procedure, which is kept in `mapspec.py`.

 Some helpful scripts for constructing a reference spectrum are also provided----these are `ref_make.py` and `ref_smooth.py`, check the internal comments for details.
+By default, they are installed to your system as scripts.

 We begin by describing (with illustrative examples) the spectrum utilities.